callumstew/ubuild-jekyll/privacy_policy.md

 ---
 # CoViD Collab Privacy Policy

 CoViD collab is developed by the PHIDatalab group which is a research group at King's College London.
-This privacy policy will explain how our organization uses the personal data we collect from you when you use our application and website.
+This privacy policy will explain how our organization uses the personal data we collect from you when you use our application and website.-

 ## Topics: